EdDataScienceEES/tutorial-shaistilman/index.md

 # Tutorial aims:

-1. Understand why we do model selection.
+1. Understand why and when we perfrom AIC model selection.
 2. Understand the evaluation metrics used in stepwise model selection.
 3. Learn about `drop1()` function for model selection and how to intepret the output of it.
 4. Learn about the `step()` function for model selection and how to intepret the output of it.